 Most modern cars tell you when you need to have it serviced, but as they say ‘an ounce of prevention is worth a pound of cure.’
 Routine tune-ups and service will cost you less in the long run and will extend the life of your vehicle and your wallet.
 With gas prices rising daily, you will want to get every MPG you can.

 One of the key things we teach about driving on the street or the racetrack is using your eyes correctly.
 To maximize your fuel mileage, try to look far ahead, even around the cars in front of you.
 Speeding up and then braking and then speeding up and then braking, while in rush hour traffic hurts your fuel mileage as much as full throttle acceleration to merge on to the highway.
-If you can go with the flow of traffic, by just modulating on and off the gas and not braking you will drastically reduce your fuel mileage.
+If you can go with the flow of traffic, by just modulating on and off the gas and not braking you will drastically increase your fuel mileage.
 Ever wonder why the truck drivers leave such a big gap in front of them in rush hour traffic?

 We hope you enjoy these driving tips and that they make your daily drive better, safer and more efficient.
 For more secret information about being a better street driver or to learn the techniques required to drive on the track, visit us at The Mid-Ohio School.
 Check out the schedule here